-Mental Health First Aid is a public education program offered by the Fairfax-Falls Church Community Services Board Wellness and Health Promotion staff that can help communities understand mental illnesses, seek timely intervention, and save lives.
+Mental Health First Aid is a public education program offered by the Fairfax-Falls Church Community Services Board that can help communities understand mental illnesses, seek timely intervention, and save lives.

 Mental Health First Aid:

-- Introduces participants to risk factors and warning signs of mental health problems,
+- Introduces to risk factors and warning signs of mental health problems,

 - Builds understanding of the importance of early intervention, and

-- Most importantly, teaches individuals how to help someone in crisis or experiencing a mental health or substance use challenge.
+- Most importantly, teaches how to help someone who is in crisis or experiencing a mental health or substance use challenge.

-Our certified instructors teach the program throughout Fairfax County and cities of Fairfax and Falls Church.
+Our certified instructors teach four versions of the program throughout Fairfax County and cities of Fairfax and Falls Church:

 In addition to courses that are available for individual enrollment, you can also request a customized group Mental Health First Aid course.

-There is a $25 materials fee for these two-day courses (for Fairfax County employees, the LiveWell program covers this fee).
+There is a $25 materials fee for these two-day courses.
+Fairfax County government employees attend free of charge.